The mission of DPDK is to:

 The Governing Board shall consist of:

-- One representative appointed by each Gold Member as specified in clause 4.d.i below.
+- One representative appointed by each Gold Member as specified in clause 4.iv.i below.

-- Up to two Silver Member representatives as specified in clause 4.e.i below.
+- Up to two Silver Member representatives as specified in clause 4.v.i below.

-- One representative of the Technical Board, to be nominated by the Technical Board on an annual basis.
+- One representative of the Technical Board, to be rotated through by Technical Board members, approximately quarterly.

 Conduct of Governing Board meetings: